Surprise Choice of Zients for WH Chief of Staff a Win for Biden Pragmatists

-Should Zients, a veteran of the Obama administration and onetime CEO of the Advisory Board Company, succeed outgoing White House Chief of Staff Ron Klain, it will be a triumph for pragmatists over Biden over the more leftist figures in the administration, sources tell Newsmax.
+Should Zients, a veteran of the Obama administration and onetime CEO of the Advisory Board Co., succeed outgoing White House chief of staff Ron Klain, it will be a triumph for pragmatists over the more leftist figures in the Biden administration, sources tell Newsmax.

 "Secondly, because Zients lacks Klain's political chops, it could mean that [White House staffers] Steve Ricchetti, Anita Dunn, and Jen O'Malley will play a greater role in the running of the White House.
 Will progressives miss having Ron Klain around?
 Probably.
 Would they have preferred Susan Rice or Marty Walsh?
 Maybe, but I don't think Jeff Zients or anyone except Joe Biden will be calling the shots on policy."